EinsteinToolkit/et2021uiuc/_lectures/14-VassiliosMewes2/index.md

 layout: default
 usemathjax: true
 title: "SphericalNR"
-author: Yosef Zlochower
+author: Vassilios Mewes
-institution: RIT
+institution: ORNL
 # updload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"